 ——————————

-Mai Truong is a Vietnamese-born Texan currently going to school in Berkeley, California.
-Beside studying and Flavor Boulevard, she enjoys being a staff writer at the Daily Californian (mainly in the Eating Berkeley blog).
+Mai Truong is a Vietnamese-born Texan currently attending UC Berkeley.
+Eighteen years living in Vietnam give her a strong palate for tropical flavors and an even stronger opinion on Asian food culture.
+Beside studying and Flavor Boulevard, she enjoys working as an editor at the Daily Californian (mainly in the Eating Berkeley blog).

 She has an incurable infatuation for languages, pig trotters and tea (UPDATE: check out her TEA BLOG: Tea & Mai).
 She also tends to compare every dish with her Mother’s cooking.